Methods list

 bssfp(Mz0, T1_ms, T2_ms, Δf_Hz, TR_ms, TE_ms, Δϕ_rad, rf, [pos])

-This generalizes Hargreaves et al., MRM 2001 by accounting for finite RF duration.
+This generalizes Hargreaves et al., MRM 2001 by accounting for possibly finite RF duration.

 In (tissue parameters):